Porxiai/NytrixUi/README.md

 > [!IMPORTANT]
 > This is a copy of LinoriaLib.
 It is not the original LinoriaLib repository.
-> NytrixLib is not for skidding… seriously, don’t do anything unless you know what you’re doing.
+> Full credits to Linoria for the original work.
 > Original repository: [violin-suzutsuki/LinoriaLib](https://github.com/violin-suzutsuki/LinoriaLib)

 # Nytrix